I’ll add to these as I get asked. You can ask me a question here.

 I’m an Aussie, so I use Aussie english spelling and grammar on the site and the blog because that’s what my brain defaults to.
 I draft my books in US english and am often heard whining to my editor that I have to be tri-lingual in one language (there are many many differences between Aussie/US/UK English…it’s a confusing language!)

-My caffeine delivery system of choice is Coke Zero.
+My caffeine delivery system of choice is Diet Coke (well, I prefer Coke Zero but for some reason Coke has discontinued that here in Oz).
 Terrible habit but there it is.
 I periodically give it up but somehow we always end up getting back together.
 Sadly, even though I think coffee smells okay, drinking it makes me feel sick.
 I will drink tea but am not really big on hot drinks.
 Particularly in summer in Australia.
 People say a nice cup of tea cools you down but I beg to differ.
 In winter I do like herbal teas.
 And am fond of chai (though not necessarily chai latte).